rust-lang/unsafe-code-guidelines/reference/src/representation/vectors.md

 That is, two distinct `repr(simd)` vector types that have the same `T` and the same `N` have the same size and alignment.

-The layout of elements within a vector is the same as that of `[T; N]` such that there is a a 1:1 correspondence between the indices of the vector and arrays:
+Vector elements are laid out in source field order, enabling random access to vector elements by reinterpreting the vector as an array:

 ```rust
 union U {